 - Many adult education programs are still providing remote services.
 Please contact your individual program to find out what supports are being provided.

-- Immigration Courts (until 5/15): All non-detained hearings are cancelled.
+- Immigration Courts (until 6/12): All non-detained hearings are canceled.
 NYC non-detained Immigration Courts (Broadway and Federal Plaza) are OPEN FOR FILING ONLY until further notice.
-Varick, Buffalo, and Batavia are open for detained hearings and filingsBuffalo non-detained hearings are cancelled.
-Courts at Varick Street and Elizabeth, NJ are closed until further notice.
+Varick, Buffalo, and Batavia are open for detained hearings and filings.
+Courts are expected to resume normal operations on 6/12.

 - ICE: Contact your local office to find out if you need to appear for a check-in, but in-person appear to be cancelled.
 Bond office is closed in New York City, the closest is in Newark.
 Batavia and Albany are open.